 The nice thing about crossing passes is that you get two panoramas in one day.
 Looking across the Khumbu side is the markedly humbler yet no less attractive panorama of the Khumbu Glacier and Lobuche peaks.
 The descent was a lot trickier with large, irregular rocks in messy piles.
 The steep, precarious slope gave way to a grey river of sand and gravel – the Khumbu Glacier.
 Defying the greyness and whiteness of nature, were the striking blue rooftops in the settlement of Lobuche.
 It didn’t seem like it was very far away, but after a rather hairy descent to the Khumbu side, the trail leading to the Khumbu Glacier didn’t seem like it was going to end anytime soon.
 When we reached the embankment overlooking Lobuche, thinking that we just had to cross the breath of the Khumbu Glacier to reach our night stop, a stretch of milky green water appeared before us.

 It had been a tough but very encouraging day.
 I felt relieved.
+We were back on the standard Everest trail and I had lots of company.
+Most came from Periche or Dingboche via Dughla.
+Only a few of us came over Kongma La.
 The toughest pass, at 5500m, has been cleared on Day 8.
 The rest would be easier, I hoped.
+Kongma La check.

 Check out the Pictures.

 This was supposed to be a short day, but it turned out to be rather taxing as I had barely recovered from the crossing of Kongma La.
-I don’t remember the trek from Lobuche to Gorak Shep to be so tough.
+Whether it was due to fatigue, physical deterioration, amnesia or actual changes in the terrain, I don’t remember the trek from Lobuche to Gorak Shep to be so tough.
 Maybe it’s because with just one night’s sleep (and at such high altitude to boot), I had not rested enough after crossing Kongma La.
 Or maybe I’m getting too old for such challenging treks.
 Still, it’s important to note that we recover from fatigue much slower at altitudes close to 5000m.